 - Vaccination Policies

-- Campus Safety and Security.
+- Campus Safety, Security and Fire Report.
 Incidents of crime relating to the Southwestern campus and teaching locations, as submitted annually to the U.S. Department of Education.

 - Retention Rate Students entering as first-time full-time freshmen in the fall term comprise the freshman cohort of that year.
 The retention and graduation rates are tracked by the freshman cohorts and reported through the IPEDS (Integrated Postsecondary Education Data System).